-On December 19, 2014, the Company entered into a five-year term loan facility in the principal amount of \$1,000.0 for the purpose of financing a portion of the cash consideration and the fees and expenses in connection with the Acquisition.
-The term loan facility may be prepaid without penalty.
-The term loan balance was \$565.0 and \$715.0 at December 31, 2016 and 2015, respectively.
+On December 19, 2014, the Company entered into a five-year term loan credit facility in the principal amount of \$1,000.0 for the purpose of financing a portion of the cash consideration and the fees and expenses in connection with the transactions contemplated by the November 2, 2014, Merger Agreement to acquire Covance.
+The term loan credit facility was advanced in full on the Covance acquisition date and was amended on July 13, 2016 and further amended on September 15, 2017.
+The term loan credit facility will mature five years after the Covance acquisition date and may be prepaid without penalty.
+The 2014 term loan balance at December 31, 2017, was \$72.0.